Good eats at school

 Despite the new nutrition standards, food service managers are not unlike parents when it comes to the challenges of getting kids to eat a healthy meal or try new foods.
 They want to make sure they’re serving meals that kids enjoy AND they don’t like to see food wasted.
 If they think that students will be less likely to buy healthier meals or will toss the veggies, they will be hesitant to incorporate changes.

-If you want to make changes, here are a few ideas and things to keep in mind as you embark on becoming a lunchroom hero.
+If you want to make changes, see below for a few ideas and things to keep in mind as you embark on becoming a lunchroom hero.
+And see how mom Lynne Cody transformed school lunch in her rural CO town.